 RJ DAWSON / REAL CHRISTIANITY

-In the last few years, Real Christianity, The Nature of the Church has traveled around the world—nestled in an evangelist’s knapsack in the northern regions of India—taken by a friend to southeastern Africa—and meandered all the way to the heart of the Middle East in the ancient land of Galilee.
+Over the last several years, Real Christianity, The Nature of the Church has traveled around the world—nestled in an evangelist’s knapsack in the northern regions of India—taken by a friend to southeastern Africa—and meandered all the way to the heart of the Middle East in the ancient land of Galilee.
 The book has also made the rounds in many if not most of the states in the Union.

 In one particular instance, being used as a textbook in a Christian college in Georgia, Real Christianity became the object of controversy.
 The teacher, upon the class having serious questions about a certain subject in the book that few agreed with, assigned each student to write a paper about the subject without telling anyone else his or her findings.
 When the papers were turned in (as part of the grade), every student had changed their opinion based on their own research and agreed that the author was correct.
 This has happened many times.